 Due to the profession being passed on from father to son since the latter part of the 16th century, music was a natural career path for Johann Sebastian Bach and his sons.
 The astonishingly musical family tree culminated in Johann Sebastian and his sons.
 Father Bach created a unique style where he combined both old and new.
 His sons stayed more strictly to the musical streams that were current during the middle of the 18th century, which pioneered the classicism.
 The laboratory for the new style was the symphony, the modern and abstract orchestral music.
-In the symphonies that we hear today, composed by Bach’s two oldest sons Wilhelm Friedemann and Carl Philipp Emanuel, the composers stretch the lines like mercury.
+In the symphony that we hear today, composed by Bach’s son Carl Philipp Emanuel, the composer stretch the lines like mercury.

 Alongside the dance suites we also have the concerto among the main baroque composing styles.
 The concerto with its different instrument combinations could take the most imaginative forms and Georg Philipp Telemann was a master in this specific field.
 He was a good friend of Bach and the godfather of Carl Philipp Emanuel – the boy got his middle name from him.
 The versatile Telemann was also a master when it comes to the French style, which can be heard in the emotional concerto composed for two oboes and the bassoon.

 Concert programme (in Finnish)

 Only just under half of the normal amount of tickets to the concerts of The Residency Series at the House of Nobility will be up for sale, and the seats for the audience are placed with a large enough distance from each other.
 During the concerts there will be no intermission nor sale of physical programs or food.
 Serial tickets won’t be sold at all.